Bandage: Triangular bandage

 Also known as a cravat bandage, a triangular bandage is a piece of cloth put into a right-angled triangle, and often provided with safety pins to secure it in place.
-It can be used fully unrolled as a sling, folded as a normal bandage, or for specialized applications, as on the head.
+It can be used fully unrolled as a sling, folded as a normal bandage, or for specialized applications, such as on the head.
 One advantage of this type of bandage is that it can be makeshift and made from a fabric scrap or a piece of clothing.
-The Boy Scouts popularized use of this bandage in many of their first aid lessons, as a part of the uniform is a "neckerchief" that can easily be folded to form a cravat.
+The Scouting movement popularized the use of this bandage in many of their first aid lessons, as a part of the uniform is a neckerchief which can easily be folded to form a cravat.

 Tube bandage

 A tube bandage is applied using an applicator, and is woven in a continuous circle.
 It is used to hold dressings or splints on to limbs, or to provide support to sprains and strains, so that it stops bleeding.